smarty/gitreview/README.md

+Usage of analyzer @ dev:

-#### SMARTY DISCLAIMER: Subject to the terms of the associated license agreement, this software is freely available for your use.
+#### SMARTY DISCLAIMER:

+Subject to the terms of the associated license agreement, this software is freely available for your use.
 This software is FREE, AS IN PUPPIES, and is a gift.
 Enjoy your new responsibility.
 This means that while we may consider enhancement requests, we may or may not choose to entertain requests at our sole and absolute discretion.

 # gitreview